oscarbrorsjoberg/squashScraping/README.md

 # Sqash center web scraper

-This short document takes out a serie from the squash competition and creates google-calander events for he given team.
+A small web scraper, which takes in game info given a team and the url to the teams division.
+With the game info google calender events are created.

+The following page was used : [squash divison](http://www.squashcenter.se/lagsquash/division-7/)

-## Dependecies
+## Dependencies

-Please se the provided .yml file for the conda enviroment.
+Please see the provided .yml file for the conda enviroment.

-## Warnings
+## Background

-This code was written for the author, code is highly specific.
+Code was written on a rainy Sunday to learn some webscraping.